Spectral gap in random bipartite biregular graphs and applications: Preliminaries

 \section{Preliminaries}

 We describe the standard configuration model for constructing such graphs.
 We then define the ``tangle-free'' property of random graphs.
-Since almost all small enough neighborhoods are tangle-free, we only need to count tangle-free paths when we eventually employ the trace method.
+Since small enough neighborhoods are tangle-free with high probability, we only need to count tangle-free paths when we eventually employ the trace method.